 4.This is a BIG one.
 Stop thinking.
 Easy, right?!
 I have one of those minds that don’t quit.
 Always thinking, pondering, wondering.
 But I’ve found when I immerse myself in a video and let it take my full attention that the tingles are abundant and intense.
 As soon as my mind starts to wander, the tingles disappear.

 5.Browse, browse, browse.
 Search keywords.
-Tapping, whisper, roleplay, camera brushing, scratching, typing, hair, etc. Some people like slow and deliberate tapping while others like it quick and loud.
+Tapping, whisper, role-play, camera brushing, scratching, typing, hair, etc. Some people like slow and deliberate tapping while others enjoy movements that are quick and loud.

 6.Lastly, try not to let the initial weirdness of it all turn you away.
 I do understand that it is not your garden variety YouTube video.
 But I promise that if you are one of the lucky ones who are able to experience ASMR, it’ll be worth it to drive on and find your place.